 Over drinks the other day, my brother-in-law was talking to me about moving into diversity and inclusion work for media companies.
 I didn’t think this would help me spark joy, but why not try?
 Would my skills and advanced degree be of use to the world in this industry?
 I need to keep these doors open and dismantle the walls I have around staying in one industry.

 Update my resume and interview responses

 In the past year, I have switched my resume format but need to think about whether this format is best highlighting my accomplishments and my value to the institution.
-I also use the same stories to highlight my skills, which after months of interviewing has made me tell the same stories over and over again.
-I need to re-think my skills and how I choose to share them in an interview, and let go of these old go-to stories.
+Also, I use the same stories to highlight my skills, which has made me tell the same stories repeatedly after months of interviewing.
+I need to re-think my skills and how I choose to share them in an interview and let go of these old go-to stories.
 With over 20 years of experience, I have a wealth of examples to share.

 Acknowledge and Move On